ebrahimpichka/my-Youtube-courses/README.md

 # 📺 ML/AI/CS YouTube Courses

 In this repo I'll list some of the best and most recent ML, AI, and CS courses available on YouTube or other free resources.
-This list is derived from the DAIR.AI list (forked) and revised for my own use with addition of new resources.
+This list is derived from the DAIR.AI list and revised for my own use with addition of new resources.

 **Machine Learning**